 “Battery” or “battery pack” or “high voltage battery pack” or “traction battery” means any electrical energy storage device consisting of any number of individual battery modules or cells that is used to supply power to propel a zero-emission vehicle, or plug-in hybrid electric vehicle.
-These terms may also generically refer to capacitor and flywheel energy storage devices used to supply power for propulsion of the vehicle.
+These terms also generically refer to capacitor and flywheel energy storage devices used to supply power for propulsion of the vehicle.

 “Battery state-of-charge (SOC)” means the remaining level of charge in the battery relative to the maximum level of charge of the battery expressed in percent.
-This term may also generically refer to the state-of-charge for other energy storage devices such as a capacitor or flywheel in lieu of or in addition to a battery.
+This term also generically refers to the state-of-charge for other energy storage devices such as a capacitor or flywheel in lieu of or in addition to a battery.

 * * * *